pjdmatts/starThing/README.md

 First thing to test is that the block at height 0 is the Genesis Block.

-We ask POSTMAN to GET ```localhost:8000/block/height/0```
+GET ```localhost:8000/block/height/:height```

 ![](images/block_by_height.png?raw=true)

 Next we ask the API to create a message that will be tied to our wallet address by sending a POST to ```localhost:8000/requestValidation``` and pasting into the body our wallet address.
-Note: to get the wallet address we used the [online signature tool](https://reinproject.org/bitcoin-signature-tool/#sign) introduced in the project
+Note: to get the wallet address we used the [online signature tool](https://reinproject.org/bitcoin-signature-tool/#sign) introduced in the project.

+POST:```localhost:8000/requestValidation```

 ![](images/request_validation.png?raw=true)